Equilibria in Network Constrained Markets with System Operator: A case study

-where $\hat{p}$ denotes the awarded price and $\hat{q}$ denotes the awarded quantity.
-As a consequence, firms that produce higher quantities will result in a lower parameter $\theta_i$, while $\theta_i$ is high and the costs grow fast when firms produce low quantities.
-The distributions of $\gamma$ and $\theta$ among the producers are shown in Fig. \ref{fig:cost1} and Fig. \ref{fig:cost2}, respectively.
+where $\hat{p}$ denotes the awarded price and $\hat{q}$ denotes the awarded quantity. \tcb{As a consequence, firms that produce higher quantities will result in a lower parameter $\costpar_i$, while $\costpar_i$ is high and the costs grow fast when firms produce low quantities.}

-In this setting, assumptions of Theorem \ref{theorem:potential} are satisfied, this means that the game is potential with a unique Nash equilibrium that can be found solving \eqref{max-potential}.
-By doing that, we find the equilibrium prices as shown in Fig. \ref{fig4} and detailed in Tab. \ref{tab:cs}. }